-The Wake Forest Institute for Regenerative Medicine (WFIRM) Summer Research Exposure Program (SREP) offers high school students (ages 16-18) a multidisciplinary education, 5-week faculty-mentored regenerative medicine research exposure experience.
+The Wake Forest Institute for Regenerative Medicine (WFIRM) Summer Research Exposure Program (SREP) offers high school students (ages 16-18) two regenerative medicine summer program opportunities:

 Academic, Social and Personal

-- Participate in regenerative medicine research with WFIRM faculty, students and staff in a strong team-based environment.
+- Exposure to regenerative medicine research with WFIRM faculty, students and staff in a strong team-based environment.

 - Attend the annual Regenerative Medicine Essentials Course as well as special seminars and weekly research meetings.